 I have always referred to the houses I’ve owned by their street name.

-The first was Stanley.
-I moved in an unmarried woman and moved out divorced mother to three sons.
-Next was Dick, house of extreme embarrassment for my growing boys—But mom!
+First came Stanley.
+I moved in an unmarried woman and moved out mother to three sons.
+Next was Dick, house of extreme embarrassment—But mom!
 We moving to a swear-word street!
-Then came the half-acre slice-of-heaven, Roosevelt, and seven years on the heartache home, Pommel Gate.
+Then came the half-acre slice-of-heaven, Roosevelt, followed by seven years at Pommel Gate.
 Squished between I bought a rental property, Brandon.
-And now, there is Duncan.

 Impalement on a nail-bed of unwanted memories.